-Major differences between the amounts in columns (a) and (b) in template LI1

-- i) The carrying values as reported in published financial statements are after Netting adjustment on account of foreign currency margin products. - ii) The carrying values of "Placement with banks and other financial institutions" as reported in published financial statements which have residual contractual maturities within one month are classified as "Cash and balances with banks, central banks and other financial institutions", while balances with residual contractual maturities greater than one year are classified as "Loans and advances".
+Major differences between the amounts in columns (a) and (b) in template LI1 ii) The carrying values of "Placement with banks and other financial institutions" as reported in published financial statements which have residual contractual maturities within one month are classified as "Cash and balances with banks, central banks and other financial institutions", while balances with residual contractual maturities greater than one year are classified as "Loans and advances".

-The main drivers for the differences between accounting values and amounts considered for regulatory purposes shown in template LI2
+The main drivers for the differences between accounting values and amounts considered for regulatory purposes shown in template LI2 i) Exposure amounts considered for regulatory purposes consist of Off-balance sheet exposures including contingent liabilities and commitments after application of Credit Conversion Factor ("CCF").

-- i) Exposure amounts considered for regulatory purposes consist of Off-balance sheet exposures including contingent liabilities and commitments after application of Credit Conversion Factor ("CCF"). - ii) Counterparty credit risk exposures for regulatory purposes consist of both the replacement cost and potential future exposures ("PFE"). - iii) Under the SA-CCR approach, a factor α of 1.4 is applied to the sum of replacement cost and PFE in arriving at the default risk exposure. - iv) Exposures amount is calculated after deducting credit risk mitigation under standardized approach. - v) For Market risk framework, the exposure amounts considered Net open position for foreign exchange exposures.
+ii) Counterparty credit risk exposures for regulatory purposes consist of both the replacement cost and potential future exposures ("PFE").

+iii) Under the SA-CCR approach, a factor α of 1.4 is applied to the sum of replacement cost and PFE in arriving at the default risk exposure.

+iv) Exposures amount is calculated after deducting credit risk mitigation under standardized approach.

+v) For Market risk framework, the exposure amounts considered Net open position for foreign exchange exposures.